-I always use a good quality masking tape for this part.
+First, apply your bezels to the sticky side of masking tape.
+I always use good-quality masking tape for this part.
 I press as firmly as I can without ripping the tape to create a seal, then I wrap the tape up the bezel.
 This makes it easier to handle.

 Put in a little resin, then instead of putting the charm directly in the resin, dip it in your cup of resin first.
 This will help reduce bubbles when you put the charm in the bezel.
 Add just enough resin to cover the charm.

-Okay, so by the time it was ready to put the LOVE charm in the second bezel, I decided I wasn’t so in love with it after all.
-I changed course and decided to use some resin colourants instead.
+By the time it was ready to put the LOVE charm in the second bezel, I had decided I wasn’t so in love with it after all.
+So I changed course and decided to use some resin colourants instead.
 Maybe because I’m an indecisive libra or just fickle, but it’s not uncommon for me to change the plan as I go.
-This sometimes results in nice surprises and other times in a complete disaster.
+This sometimes results in pleasant surprises and other times in complete disaster.
 In any case, this is what I did next:

 1) I mixed the resin with a drop of Castin’ Craft blue opaque colourant and used a stick to drop the tiniest bit of colourant in the bezel.